Marco Andreolli: Chievo

-Return to Internazionale
+Return to Inter Milan

-On 11 May 2013 it was announced, that Andreolli would move back to Inter on a free transfer.
+On 11 May 2013, it was announced that Andreolli would move back to Inter on a free transfer.
 He was also eligible to one of the four club-trained players in the squad for UEFA competitions, otherwise Inter would be force to vacant the quota and the squad would be reduced as a consequence.

-He made his return debut on 3 November, playing the last 9 minutes of 3–0 away win against Udinese at Stadio Friuli.
+He made his return debut on 3 November, playing the last nine minutes of 3–0 away win against Udinese at the Stadio Friuli.
 On 18 May 2014, Andreolli scored his only goal of the season, opening a 2–1 loss away to Chievo.

 On 11 January 2015, in Inter's 3–1 home win over Genoa, Andreolli captained Inter for the first time in his career, playing full-90 minutes in the process.
 In the post-match interview, Andreolli said that "it was a dream come true" to captain Inter at San Siro.

-On 31 August 2015, after totalling just 10 league appearances in two years at Inter, Andreolli moved abroad for the first time, being loaned to Spain's Sevilla for the upcoming campaign.
+On 31 August 2015, after totalling just ten league appearances in two years at Inter, Andreolli moved abroad for the first time, being loaned to Spain's Sevilla for the upcoming campaign.
 Inter also failed to qualify to the European stage that season, thus Andreolli was not require to fill UEFA quota.

-Due to injury to Adil Rami, he made his La Liga debut on 11 September, partnering Timothée Kolodziejczak in a 1–1 draw at Levante UD.
+Due to injury to Adil Rami, he made his La Liga debut on 11 September, partnering Timothée Kolodziejczak in a 1–1 draw at Levante.
 On 21 November, he tore his Achilles tendon in a 2–0 loss to Real Sociedad, putting him out for the rest of the season.

 On 30 June 2017, Andreolli become a free agent after Inter decided not to extend his contract.